gaiaengineer/gaiaengineer/README.md

 - 👋 Hi, I’m Olga
-- 👀 I’m interested in web development, data visualisation and narrative design
+- 👀 I’m interested in data visualisation, web development and narrative design
-- 🌱 I’m currently learning DS/ML and relevant mathematics & statistics concepts, as well as web development for data visualisation applications
+- 🌱 I’m currently learning data science, machine learning and relevant mathematics & statistics concepts, as well as web development for data visualisation applications
 - 💞️ I’m looking to collaborate on B2C and B2B data-driven products that have transformative potential and can make a meaningful impact for everyday life
 - 📫 How to reach me: via LinkedIn https://www.linkedin.com/in/bookwormolga or email olga.alexee@gmail.com